 While it’s sad to say, cases of wage theft can be linked to more evil acts.
 Recently in California, a construction company owner named Job Torres Hernandez was convicted on forced labor charges.
 He refused to pay the undocumented workers he recruited from outside of the United States.
 He even went as far as forcing them to live in housing that was in terrible shape – frequently locked the doors, so they weren’t able to leave.
 The workers stated if they complained, Torres would threaten physical violence on them and their families.
 Hernandez is now facing up to 20 years in prison and $500,00 in fines.

 Since April of 2017, more than 1,100 Colorado businesses have been cited for wage-theft according to the state’s Department of Labor and Employment.
 The amount of back pay required to be paid in each case ranged from a few dollars to a maximum of $7,500, with an average of about $1,317.

 Not only are the financial costs associated with wage theft quite high, but the impact wage theft has on workers is insurmountable.
 It impacts them, their families, their communities, and from there, it has wide-reaching implications.

 So What Are Your Next Steps?

 As mentioned above, HB19-1267 will go into effect on January 1st, 2020, but please don’t think you can put off preparing for the new changes.
 Colorado employers should use the remainder of the year to review their pay practices and be mindful of any new categories included under the Colorado wage law.

-To avoid criminal charges and prepare for any compliance requirements, you should reach out to your legal team soon to discuss the new requirements of the law.
+To avoid criminal charges and prepare for any compliance requirements, you should reach out to your legal team soon to discuss the requirements of the new law.
 All eyes will be watching to see which companies mess up and receive criminal charges.
 So rather than gaining some unnecessary and unpleasant media exposure, do your research and guarantee your company is in compliance.